justinmanley/www.justinmanley.io/src/content/blog/leaflet-toolbar.md

 ### Secondary toolbars

-I thought I was done developing Leaflet.Toolbar after about a month of tinkering with it in my spare time.
+I thought I was done developing Leaflet.toolbar after about a month of tinkering with it in my spare time.
 Looking back at Leaflet.draw to confirm I had implemented all of its features, I noticed that each action in the toolbar, once triggered, provided a menu of secondary options related to the action at hand; for example, users drawing a polygon or polyline are given the option to cancel drawing, or to delete just the last point.
 No problem, I thought.
 I'll just add that in - it'll take a couple of days.

 ![Primary and secondary toolbar actions](assets/images/toolbar-actions.png)